 Regardless of ADA-compliance, these are general best practices when designing a website anyway.
 A strong user experience for all audiences is definitely in the best interest of any online business.

 One could argue that strictly following the WCAG 2.0 standards stifles design creativity and leads to websites that all look generic and boring.
 Winery websites in particular tend to favor small, elegant fonts that convey exclusivity and scarcity… must these websites suddenly morph into a large-print medium that ignores brand standards?
 Since 98% of websites online don’t fully adhere to WCAG 2.0 , ATAG 2.0 , ADA , & Section 508 requirements, should the entire internet shut down?
 Of course not.

-We believe a winery can still have a creative website while catering to a visually-impaired audience with the help of the UserWay plugin or Accessibe plugin.
-These plugins were developed to increase compliance with WCAG 2.0 , ATAG 2.0 , ADA , & Section 508 requirements.
-The plugins can be installed into any website and will display a little accessibility icon in the corner of your website.
+We believe a winery can still have a creative website while catering to a visually-impaired audience with the help of Accessibe.
+These plugin was developed to increase compliance with WCAG 2.0 , ATAG 2.0 , ADA , & Section 508 requirements.
+The plugin can be installed into any website and will display a little accessibility icon in the corner of your website (see it for yourself in the bottom left of this Vinbound Marketing website).
 Anyone that needs assistance reading your website just clicks this icon and it pops up a full slate of accessibility options, giving the user the ability to increase the font size, change color contrast, make the cursor larger, read the page contents, etc. This is an amazing solution, as you don’t need to totally redesign your website at all… you just install this plugin and the user now has much more control in changing how the website appears.

 Extremely Simple Winery Websites, ready for your small brand or campaign at the most affordable cost on the market